Current Status: Australian Travel Ban Extended to 17 September 2021

 The travel bans on Australian citizens and permanent residents leaving the country which was originally put in place on the 18 March 2020 and has been continuously extended has now been extended further.

 The Travel Ban has now been extended to the 17 December 2021 having been extended by a further three months.

 New Zealand Travel Update: Travel to New Zealand for Australian citizens and permanent residents lifted.
 All Australian citizens and Australian permanent residents who have been present in Australia for 14 days immediately before the flight or voyage of the outgoing aircraft or vessel commences to New Zealand.
 Travel exemptions are not required.
 This travel restriction has been lifted as of 22 March 2021.

 If you are an Australian citizen or permanent resident, you can only leave Australia if you successfully apply for an exemption to be exempted from the COVID-19 travel restrictions.

 If you are a temporary visa holder, or looking to enter Australia on a temporary visa you must be granted an exemption before you are permitted to enter Australia.

-If you are wanting to travel outside of Australia before 17 September 2020, you will need to satisfy one of the below criteria’s in order to submit an exemption from the government’s travel restrictions.
+If you are wanting to travel outside of Australia whilst the travel ban is in effect, you will need to satisfy one of the below criteria’s in order to submit an exemption from the government’s travel restrictions.

 You can apply for an exemption if your travel is due to: